 Launched in 2000, Lucky You perfume for men belongs to a long line of quality, affordable fragrances created by the Liz Claiborne fashion house (currently owned by Revlon’s Elizabeth Arden).
 The nose behind this new fragrance is world-renowned Parisian master perfumer Jean-Claude Delville.
 His previous work includes Clinique’s Happy, Vera Wang’s eponymous cologne, and many fragrances for Liz Claiborne.
 Personally, I always feel more secure about a new scent when I know that the perfumer has a nice portfolio of work — it makes me more confident that the newcomer is a well-considered fragrance.

-- Scent is fresh and clean and has a definite masculine tone.
+- The scent is fresh and clean and has a definite masculine tone.

 - Relatively good longevity, especially when compared to similar fragrances at this price.

-- Does not have an overwhelming scent; although inoffensive it is easily distinguished.
+- It does not have an overwhelming scent; although inoffensive it is easily distinguished.

-- Very reasonably price for both quality and quantity.
+- Very reasonably priced for both quality and quantity.

 - There’s a bit of an alcohol smell when first sprayed, but it goes away quickly.